-Members: municipal and state regulators, developers, manufacturers, lenders, etc.
+Members: municipal and state regulators, developers, architects, manufacturers, lenders, etc. Deliverable: briefing paper summarizing the sub-group's work and findings

-Deliverable: briefing paper summarizing the sub-group's work and findings be focused on understanding the regulatory barriers - both regionwide and specifically in participating municipalities.
+MAPC will convene a sub-group of regulators, developers, manufacturers, lenders, and others who often navigate the permitting process to site and install modular housing.
+The sub-group will be focused on understanding offsite construction, through presentations from subject matter experts and potential site visit(s) to manufacturing facilities and sites with modular development.
+Once the sub-group has a solid understanding offsite construction, the work will shift to exploring the regulatory barriers - both regionwide and specifically in participating municipalities.
 Regulatory barriers may be found in local zoning codes, local and state building codes, permitting processes and requirements, or other controls.
 A focus group with construction lenders will increase understanding of financial regulations that may hinder the use of offsite construction methods.
 The sub-group will likely convene additional focus groups and conduct interviews to better understand regulatory conditions and opportunities for policy/regulatory interventions.
 Peer regions such as Chicago, Philadelphia, and San Francisco will be studied to understand where Greater Boston may be unique or similar and what case studies or best practices employed elsewhere may be applicable in Greater Boston.
 Findings from this research will be presented to the sub-group to inform recommendations for policy and regulatory change.